 You might notice that any spots of discoloration around the mouth are worse during the summer months.
 This is likely due to more sun exposure, which can stimulate more melanin and make hyperpigmentation more noticeable.

 Hyperpigmentation around the mouth may be more difficult to treat compared to other areas of your face, due to the delicate nature of the skin in this area.
 However, effective treatment options include home remedies and medical treatment from a dermatologist.

 Dark spots may fade if you take sun protection measures, including wearing sunscreen every day.
 The mouth area is often missed when applying sunscreen, so be sure to do so daily and reapply as needed.

 Exfoliation and skin brightening serums containing antioxidants like vitamin C may also help reduce the appearance of hyperpigmentation.
 However, the spots may return soon after you stop using these methods.

-Retinoids and hydroquinone may also help to lighten your skin.
+Retinoids may also help to lighten your skin.
 Use these products gradually, starting with every other day as your skin gets used to them.

 These products are not without risks.
 Before using vitamin E for your skin, do a patch test to ensure you’re not allergic to it.
 Place some inside your elbow and wait 48 to 72 hours before proceeding.